 “There is a powerful correlation between the size of a city and the productivity of its inhabitants.
 The top 600 cities in the world contain just 20% of global population but create 60% of global GDP”.

-So said George Osborne in his ‘We need a Northern Powerhouse’ speech in the Museum of Science and Industry in Manchester way back in June 2014 – and he returned to the theme in his Budget speeches in 2015 and 2016.
+So said George Osborne in his ‘We need a Northern Powerhouse’ speech in the Museum of Science and Industry in Manchester way back in June 2014 – and both he and Philip Hammond returned to the theme in subsequent Budget speeches.

 But is the Northern Powerhouse idea a genuine drive to regenerate and maximise the combined economic impact of a region embracing Liverpool, Manchester, Leeds and Newcastle?
 Or is it more a rallying call to the collective leadership?
 Will the endeavour be backed up with real additional resources?